mobindustry/emojikeyboard/README.md

 To use keyboard see KeyboardActivity.java code in sample project

 ## Current stickers
-To add your own stickers on the keyboard, you need to put them in a /assets/stickers/
+To add your own stickers on the keyboard, you need to put them in a /assets/stickers/ directory

 ###### Note
 This code has been carefully excised out of the project at https://github.com/rovkinmax/tchalange